 If you know anything of Granada, it might be about the Alhambra, Flamenco or the Sierra Nevada, but there’s a more hidden gem in this beautiful city in the south of Spain.
-Look at the top things to do in Granada and you won’t see viewing the backstreet art galleries on the list.
+Look at the top things to do in Granada and you may not see the street art in Granada on the list, however!

-So what are the backstreet art galleries?
-All it takes is a wander through the Realejo area near the Alhambra and it’s hard not to stumble across graffiti.
-This isn’t just any graffiti though, it’s the graffiti of Granada at it’s finest.
+So why not?
+The street art in Granada is a little controversial and the residents have divided opinions over it.
+So it’s not something that’s always listed as a reason to visit the city.
+But all it takes is a wander through the Realejo area near the Alhambra and it’s hard not to stumble across graffiti.
+This isn’t just any street art though, it’s the graffiti of Granada at it’s finest.

 Who is Granada’s Street Artist?

-I fell in love with El Niño’s street art my first visit to Granada and the second time I hunted it down once again.
-I was happy to see most of it still intact and some new pieces as well, and it’s not hard to find time when you’re in Granada to find some of this awesome street art.
+I fell in love with El Niño’s street art on my first visit to Granada and the second time I hunted it down once again.
+I was happy to see most of it still intact and some new pieces as well.
+It’s definitely worth taking the time when you’re in Granada to find some of this awesome street art.

 What I love about the graffiti of Granada and especially El Niño is the people pictured in them.
 Their eyes and expressions draw you in.
 The street of Granada and El Niño looks more like a watercolour painting than graffiti.